Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Introduction

 \section{Introduction}

-The processes involved in writing share many similarities with those involved in image editing.
+The processes involved in writing share many similarities with those involved in image editing: words form sentences to tell a story, much like pixels come together to create regions that form a complete picture.
 Just as writers plan and refine a story by outlining the narrative and rearranging the story flow~\cite{flowerProblemSolvingStrategiesWriting1977}, visual artists plan and refine a graphical composition by laying out visual elements on a canvas, rearranging them, sometimes organizing them in layers ~\cite{tsandilasBricoSketchMixingPaper2015}.
 Just as writers combine arguments into sentences and paragraphs~\cite{oshimaWritingAcademicEnglish2005}, visual artists combine shapes into complex drawings~\cite{woodAdobeIllustratorClassroom2022}.
-And just as writers revise the language and continuously experiment with wording and structure~\cite{faigleyAnalyzingRevision1981}, visual artists revise the aesthetics and continuously experiment with colours and textures~\cite{tsandilasBricoSketchMixingPaper2015}.
+And just as writers revise the language and iterate on the wording and structure~\cite{faigleyAnalyzingRevision1981}, visual artists revise the aesthetics and iterate on the colours and textures~\cite{tsandilasBricoSketchMixingPaper2015}.

 Despite similarities in \emph{process}, the interaction paradigm to support digital writing differs substantially from the powerful ways to manipulate visual content.
 For example, in image editing and vector graphics software like Adobe Photoshop and Illustrator, artists can plan by directly manipulating elements of the image, moving them around and outside the canvas, and organizing them in independent layers.
 They can compose complex geometric structures by uniting, intersecting, or subtracting simple geometries.
 And they can rapidly explore nuances by navigating the space of colours in a colour picker.
 Even a task as simple as resizing an element, which drawing software support by dragging the selection box handles, will require careful rewriting with a text editor---think about the amount of effort involved in wordsmithing a paragraph to make it exactly fit within the space left on a page.